 Section E No adverse action of any kind shall be taken by the Employer or any of its agents against any employee for reason of participation in negotiations, the administration of this Agreement, the performance of duties or the exercise of the rights of citizenship.
-No adverse action of any kind shall be taken by the Association or any of its members or agents against the Employer, the Superintendent or other administrators for reason of participation in negotiations, the administration of this Agreement, the performance of duties, or the exercise of the rights of citizenship.
+No adverse action of any kind shall be taken by the Association or any of its members or agents against the Employer, the Superintendent or other administrators for reason of participation in negotiations, the administrators of the second participation in negotiations, the administration of this Agreement, the performance of duties, or the exercise of the rights of citizenship.